Lenskart to sell products through more online platforms | Business

 - India

-The move is part of its plan to ''scale up presence on all international platforms this quarter''. ''This step highlights our continued efforts to fully transform into a true omnichannel brand to match our customers' changing preferences. ''Setting a foothold on online marketplaces will help us become even more accessible than before, while ensuring we continue to maintain our customers' trust and buying experience by selling on these platformsm,'' Lenskart CEO and co-founder Peeyush Bansal said in a statement.
+The move is part of its plan to ''scale up presence on all international platforms this quarter''. ''This step highlights our continued efforts to fully transform into a true omnichannel brand to match our customers' changing preferences. ''Setting a foothold on online marketplaces will help us become even more accessible than before while ensuring we continue to maintain our customers' trust and buying experience by selling on these platforms,'' Lenskart CEO and co-founder Peyush Bansal said in a statement.

 With the COVID-19 pandemic accelerating retail consumption, online marketplaces are expected to drive continued innovation and brand equity in the coming years, the company said, adding that the move ''marks Lenskart's entry into a new phase of growth''.